 Diana Rivington is a consultant with expertise in gender equality and social equity.
 She enjoyed a long career at the Canadian International Development Agency (CIDA) where her last assignment was as Director, Human Development and Gender Equality.
 Prior to joining CIDA, she worked for World University Service of Canada, CUSO, and Canada World Youth.
 She has worked and lived in Jamaica, Philippines, Colombia, and Honduras.
 She is fluent in French and in Spanish.

 John Sinclair, born in the UK, has lived in Canada since 1974.
 After studying economics at Cambridge University, he has followed a career as an international development practitioner, mainly working for CIDA and the World Bank.
-For both these institutions he was involved in strategic policy issues as well as leading country programs.
-With the World Bank he was active in shifting its agenda to a pro-poor focus, as well as working on effectiveness issues, including the Bank’s major decentralisation process.
-He has been a Senior Fellow at Ottawa University’s School of International Development and Global Studies.
-He is a Distinguished Associate of the North-South Institute, Canada’s principal development think-tank.
-He has worked in recent years as a consultant with the World Bank, AsDB, IFAD, UNICEF and the Ford Foundation.
+For both these institutions, he was involved in strategic policy issues as well as leading country programs.
+With the World Bank he was active in shifting its agenda to a pro-poor focus, as well as working on effectiveness issues, including the Bank’s major decentralization process.
+He is a Senior Fellow at the University of Ottawa’s School of International Development and Global Studies.
+He was a Distinguished Associate of the North-South Institute, Canada’s principal development think-tank.
+He has worked as a consultant with the World Bank, AsDB, IFAD, UNICEF and the Ford Foundation.
 As a member of the McLeod Group, he is now a thinker/policy advocate on development issues, a role reinforced by writing in journals and newspapers.

 His geographic focus is Africa and Asia.
 He has lived as a development professional in Sri Lanka, Egypt and most recently Indonesia.
 Major countries of involvement include India, China, Bangladesh, Nepal and Ghana.

-His current thematic interests are global development architecture, G20, development/aid effectiveness, post-Busan agendas, evaluation, country and donor performance, results, fragile states, emerging Economies/BRICS, governance/corruption, institutional effectiveness, roles of CSOs/NGOs, inclusiveness and decentralisation.
+His current thematic interests are global development architecture, G7/G20, development/aid effectiveness, post-Busan agendas, Agenda 2030/SDGs, evaluation, country programming/donor performance, results, LDCs/fragile states, emerging economies/BRICS, governance/corruption, institutional effectiveness, roles of CSOs/NGOs, inclusiveness and decentralization.

 Rieky Stuart is a consultant in international development, specializing in organizational strategy and change and in gender equality.
 She has worked in international development since the late 1960s.
 She has worked and lived in Africa, Asia and Canada as a teacher, development programmer, consultant and manager.
 She is currently a senior associate of Gender at Work.
 She was Executive Director of Oxfam Canada from 1999 to 2005.
 She was Deputy Director for the Canadian Council for International Cooperation, and was Associate Professor at St. Francis Xavier University’s Coady International Institute for ten years.
 She has volunteered as a Board Member of Canadian and global NGOs.